Shaping Our Mobility Future!

 Overview

 Pima Association of Governments is developing its new long-range transportation plan, the 2055 Regional Mobility and Accessibility Plan.
-PAG is required, as a metropolitan planning organization for the region, to adopt a new long-range plan every four years to secure millions in federal transportation dollars for the region.
+PAG is required, as a metropolitan planning organization for the region, to adopt a new long-range plan every four years to secure millions in federal transportation dollars for the greater Tucson area.

 We're improving mobility in the region

-Did you know Pima County is larger in land size than some states?
+• Did you know Pima County is large in land size than some states?

 It’s larger than New Jersey, Connecticut, Delaware and Rhode Island.
 With 9,189 square miles, ensuring people in all parts of the county can access essential services is critical in our transportation planning efforts.
 (Source: U.S. Census Bureau)

-Did you know the number of vehicle miles traveled in the region in 2020 was 7.4 billion?
+• Did you now the number of vehicle miles traveled in the region in 2020 was 7.4 billion?

 As that number continues to grow, we use transportation modeling to ensure we have a long-range plan to maintain the region’s livability and sustainability, while improving mobility options.
 (Source: EPA MOVES modeling)